google/ExoPlayer/extensions/okhttp/README.md

 # ExoPlayer OkHttp extension #

-The OkHttp extension is an [HttpDataSource][] implementation using Square's [OkHttp][].
+The OkHttp extension is an [HttpDataSource][] implementation that uses Square's [OkHttp][].

+OkHttp is a modern network stack that's widely used by many popular Android applications.
+It supports the HTTP and HTTP/2 protocols.

 [HttpDataSource]: https://exoplayer.dev/doc/reference/com/google/android/exoplayer2/upstream/HttpDataSource.html
 [OkHttp]: https://square.github.io/okhttp/